lucas-carvajal/tcp-chat-server/README.md

 ### TODO

-* add `/quitRoom` command to quit a room
-* add general chat without joining a room
 * add a direct message feature
+* add `/roomMembers` command to see all current room members
+* add `/help` command to show all commands with explanation